Does Ephesians 2:15 Say That Christ Abolished the Law of Moses?

 —Ephesians 2:14–16

-Is this phrase in Ephesians 2:15 really an “unambiguous reference to the Mosaic Law”?
+However, is this phrase in Ephesians 2:15 really an “unambiguous reference to the Mosaic Law”?
 Is the Torah really a source of hostility that needed to be abolished?
-That seems unlikely for a few reasons.
+That is unlikely for a few reasons.

 Problems with the Antinomian Interpretation of Ephesians 2:15

-First, in Matthew 5:17-20, Jesus prohibited his listeners from even thinking that he came to abolish the Mosaic Law.
-He further stated that not even the smallest part of the law would pass away until heaven and earth disappear and all is accomplished—that is, until the consummation of the kingdom at the end of the age, when the present created universe passes away (cf. 2 Pet.
+The first problem with the antinomian interpretation of Ephesians 2:15 is that it breaks Jesus’s explicit commandment in Matthew 5:17 against even thinking that he came to abolish the Mosaic Law: “Do not think that I have come to abolish the Law or the Prophets.”
+In Matthew 5:18, Jesus further stated that not even the smallest part of the Law would pass away until heaven and earth disappear and all is accomplished—that is, until the consummation of the kingdom at the end of the age, when the present created universe passes away (cf. 2 Pet.
 3:7, 13; Rev. 21:1).
-Moreover, Jesus instructed his followers to do and teach even the least of the Torah’s commandments.
-Why would Paul say that Jesus did something that Jesus himself said he did not come to do?
+Moreover, in Matthew 5:19, Jesus instructed his followers to do and teach even the least of the Torah’s commandments.
+Why would Paul claim that Jesus did something that Jesus himself explicitly commanded his followers not to think he came to do?
+How could the Law be abolished in Ephesians 2:15 if Jesus taught that nothing in the Law would pass away until heaven and earth pass away and urged his followers to keep it?

-Second, Paul himself affirmed the ongoing validity of the Torah.
-In 2 Timothy 3:16, Paul declared that “all Scripture” is profitable for training in righteousness.
-He further stated that one’s faith does not nullify but instead establishes the Torah (Romans 3:31) and that the Holy Spirit empowers believers to fulfill the Torah’s righteous requirements (Romans 8:4).
-In Ephesians itself, Paul quotes a commandment from the Torah as authoritative instruction for his readers (Ephesians 6:3; cf. Exodus 20:12).
-These statements are not what we would expect from someone who believed that Christ abolished the Law of Moses.
+Beyond Ephesians, Paul makes many other statements that affirm the Torah’s ongoing validity.
+In 2 Timothy 3:16, he states that “all Scripture” is profitable for training in righteousness.
+In context, he specifcally has in mind the Hebrew Scriptures, including the Law of Moses (2 Tim.
+3:15).
+He also states that the Holy Spirit empowers believers to fulfill the Torah’s righteous requirements (Rom.
+8:4), whereas the flesh refuses to submit to the Torah (Rom.
+8:7).
+These statements contradict what we would expect from someone who believed that Christ abolished the Law of Moses.

-Given these facts, it seems unlikely that Paul is referring to the Torah itself in Ephesians 2:15.
-But if the “law” in this verse is not a reference to the Law of Moses, what exactly is Paul referencing?
+In light of these considerations, it is unlikely that Paul is referring to the Torah itself in Ephesians 2:15.
+But if the “law of commandments expressed in ordinances” is not a reference to the Torah, what is it that Paul claims Christ abolished?
+A closer examination of the specific words Paul uses in this verse clarifies what he is referring to.

 A Pronomian interpretation of Ephesians 2:15

-Notice that the word “law” is qualified by the constructions “of commandments” (τῶν ἐντολῶν) and “expressed in ordinances” (ἐν δόγμασιν).
-According to New Testament scholar Lionel Windsor, these qualifications make a significant impact on how this phrase should be understood:
+If Paul meant to refer to the Law of Moses in Ephesians 2:15, he could have just said “law.”
+However, in this verse, he says “law” with several qualifying terms: “of commandments” (τῶν ἐντολῶν) and “expressed in ordinances” (ἐν δόγμασιν).
+According to New Testament scholar Lionel Windsor, these qualifying terms make a significant impact on how this phrase should be understood:

 [T]he qualifications perform more than a descriptive function.
 Rather, they perform a defining function: they specify what would otherwise be ambiguous.
 In other words, the qualifications indicate that what has been abolished is not necessarily the law in every sense, but rather the law as understood and used in a certain way: “the law of the commandments in decrees.”[2]